In addition to this FAQ page, this course has a dedicated help page.

 First, remember that grades aren’t everything, and (I hope) you’ll remember the things you learned in this course long after you’ve forgotten your marks.

 There is an official ANU process for assessment appeals, see that page for more information.
 The tl;dr is that first you get in touch with the convenor as per the course’s appeals policy, and if you’re not happy with how that goes you can escalate it to a formal appeal.

 It’s important to be clear that the purpose of the appeals process is to correct serious miscarriages of justice in the grading process—it’s not an opportunity to quibble about the marking of a certain question on the exam and try and get a couple of extra points.
-Again, it’s not that Ben doesn’t care about your learning (he does!) but he’s trying his hardest to be fair to all students, and so he won’t just give extra marks because you ask for them.
+Again, it’s not that we don’t care about your learning (we do!) but we’re trying our hardest to be fair to all students, and so we won’t just give extra marks because you ask for them.

-Note that appeals may take some time to resolve (potentially sometime in S2).
-I know that you might be frustrated, but whatever the outcome I’d ask for your patience during this process (unless you’re graduating in July 2018 there’s no huge rush on getting marks/grades changed if that is the outcome).
+Note that appeals may take some time to resolve (potentially sometime in S1 next year).
+I know that you might be frustrated, but whatever the outcome I’d ask for your patience during this process (unless you’re graduating in July 2020 there’s no huge rush on getting marks/grades changed if that is the outcome).